 No District facilities have been constructed since 2016.
+As such, a change in vulnerability is unlikely.

 Future Development

 The District noted the Greenbriar project is expected to begin construction 2021-2022.
 The District has no control over future development in areas the District services.
 Future development in these areas parallels that of the Sacramento County Planning Area.
 More general information on growth and development in Sacramento County as a whole can be found in "Growth and Development Trends" in Section 4.3.1 Sacramento County Vulnerability and Assets at Risk of the Base Plan.